opencollective/opencollective/.github/ISSUE_TEMPLATE/feature-spec.md

   This template is for members of the team to triage for prioritisation.
 For more guidance see https://www.loom.com/share/369ab467fbc64dec848085d38ff57ca0:

-  P1 high frequency high impact
+  P1 high frequency, high impact
   P2 low frequency, high impact
   P3 high frequency, low impact
   P4 low frequency, low impact